Marxlp/pyFlightAnalysis/README.rst

 Features
 --------

--  Dynamic filter for looking data
+-  Dynamic filter for displaying data
 -  3D visulization for attitude and position of drone
 -  Easily replay with pyqtgraph's ROI (Region Of Interest)